trent2/bGLOOP/README.md

 ##Building and using
 * Compile by typing ant
-* be sure to have jogl-all.jar, jogl-all-natives-*.jar, gluegen-rt.jar, and gluegen-rt-natives-*.jar along with bGLOOP.jar
+* be sure to have jogl-all.jar, jogl-all-natives-???.jar, gluegen-rt.jar, and gluegen-rt-natives-???.jar along with bGLOOP.jar
 in your classpath
 * start coding